FAQ

 How long have you been in practice?

-I have been a therapist for a little over ten years.
+I have been a therapist for about 13 years.

 Have you been in therapy yourself?
 Do you tell your therapist you’re a therapist?
 Do you talk about me?